To use the online voter registration system you must have a current and valid Hawai‘i Driver's license or Hawai‘i state ID.

 |State (even years)||

-State Senate (elected every two years, next election in 2020)
+State Senate (elected every four years, next election in 2022 due to redistricting)

-Office of Hawai‘i Affairs Trustee (elected every 4 years, next election in 2020)
+Office of Hawaiian Affairs Trustee (elected every 4 years, next election in 2022)

 The Hawai‘i Office of Elections should be contacted "by any person who believes that there is a violation of provision of title III of the Help America Vote Act, including violations which have occurred, are occurring, or about to occur."

-Hawai‘i Campaign Spending Commission provides access to candidates’ election committee and Political Action Committee campaign finance filings
+The Hawai‘i Campaign Spending Commission provides access to candidates’ election committee, ballot committee, and Political Action Committee campaign finance filings.

 Find useful voter information including: